Samsung/tizen-docs/docs/application/web/guides/index.md

 Using the Tizen Web API modules, you can develop rich Web applications and build great application experiences with well-known Web programming languages: HTML, CSS, and JavaScript.
 Like every major browser in the market, the Tizen Web API modules support the latest HTML5 capabilities, such as animation, offline, audio, and video.
 By utilizing the standard HTML5 capabilities, your Web applications are ready to run across various devices and platforms with minimal customization.
 In addition to the JavaScript-based Tizen Device API, you can also enable advanced device access from your Web applications, such as Bluetooth and NFC.

 The Tizen platform supports hybrid applications (1 Web application and 1 or more native applications).
 A hybrid application package is very useful for Web applications that need background processing or monitoring.
-With a hybrid application package, you can register the included applications in the Tizen Store and install, update, and uninstall them using a single hybrid package.
+With a hybrid application package, you can register the included applications in  Tizen Store and install, update, and uninstall them using a single hybrid package.
 For more information on developing hybrid Web applications with Tizen devices, see [Packaging Hybrid Applications](../tutorials/process/app-dev-process.md#hybrid).

 Tizen provides a wide range of Web API modules that allow you to take full advantage of various Tizen features.